How to Setup Metered Paywall for WordPress Content

 For single site: ppress_mv

-Or they can simply exclude from cache the cookie matching this pattern ppress_mv*
+For multisite: ppress_mv_<site id>Or they can simply exclude from cache the cookie matching this pattern ppress_mv*

-Setting up Metered Paywall for WordPress
+Setting up Metered Paywalls for WordPress

 The Metered Paywall addon lets you define or configure the content to make it accessible to guests and non-paying members on your WordPress site.
 Consequently, you need to ensure the contents are already protected or restricted with the ProfilePress content protection feature.
 Otherwise, everyone will still access the content after hitting their limit.